HemanthDas/PortfolioTracker-FrontEnd/README.md

 - User authentication and session management.
 - Add and track stock investments by entering ticker symbols, quantity, and buy price.
-- Real-time stock validation via backend APIs.c
+- Real-time stock validation via backend APIs.
 - Notification system for user feedback on actions.
 - Responsive design for seamless use across devices.